Kalthoff repeater: Origin and production

-In 1649, a pair of repeating pistols made by a gunsmith with the surname Kalthoff were reported to have been sent to King Frederik III.
+In 1649, a pair of repeating pistols made by a gunsmith with the surname Kalthoff were reported to have been sent to King Frederick III.
 Two pistols using the Kalthoff system are held at the National Museum of Denmark, but it can not be confirmed that these are the pistols mentioned.

 In Germany, wheellock repeaters were made by an individual referred to as the 'Master of Gottorp' (who was likely a gunsmith named Heinrich Habrecht).
 Two wheellock magazine guns, made circa 1645 and 1650 respectively, are attributed to Habrecht.
 These guns use a different breech system; the breech is quarter-cylindrical, and rotates at an axis parallel to the bore.
 This breech had one or two chambers.
 A later gun by Dutch gunmaker Alexander Hartingk, uses a similar breech.
 This gun was made circa 1670 for Karl XI.
 Hartingk's weapon uses a second powder magazine that sits to the right of the barrel, and primes the pan.

 A magazine gun by Alexander Hartingk.
 The powder carrier can be seen attached to the rear of the trigger guard; the hatches for it and the primary powder magazine are missing.
 The priming magazine can be seen attached to the barrel.

 A Kalthoff gun engraved with the year 1652 carries the name Cornelius Coster Utrecht.
 This weapon has two ball magazines, one in the fore-stock and one in the butt (in addition to a powder magazine).
 A cylindrical tube behind the breech block holds a strong coil spring, which pushes against the breech block.